Nintsu87/teht15-SASKY/README.md

 # NASA assignment

-Functionality: Program will download either current date, yesterday or a spesific day inbetween 16.6.1995 -> this date astronomic picture from NASA's page and safe it in your computers home directory.
-It will create year folder and inside it month folder where it loads the picture (.jpg) with the NASA's assigned date as a name.
+Functionality: Program will download either current date, yesterday or a spesific day inbetween 16.6.1995 -> this date astronomic picture from NASA's page and save it in your computers home directory.
+It will create a year folder and inside it month folder where it loads the picture (.jpg) with the NASA's assigned date as a name.
 (For example: ~\2023\01\2023-01-21.jpg)